Brucellosis

 Overview

-Brucellosis is a bacterial infection that spreads from animals to people.
-Most commonly, people are infected by eating raw or unpasteurized dairy products.
-Sometimes, the bacteria that cause brucellosis can spread through the air or through direct contact with infected animals.
+Brucellosis is an infection caused by bacteria.
+It spreads from animals to people.
+Most often, people get brucellosis by eating dairy products that are raw or not treated to make them safer, called pasteurization.
+In certain workplaces the bacteria that cause brucellosis can be inhaled.
+People can also get brucellosis through direct contact with infected animals.

-Signs and symptoms of brucellosis may include fever, joint pain and fatigue.
-The infection can usually be treated with antibiotics.
-However, treatment takes several weeks to months, and the infection can recur.
+Symptoms of brucellosis may include fever, joint pain and being very tired.
+The infection can often be treated with antibiotics.
+However, treatment takes several weeks to months.
+And the infection can come back.

-Brucellosis affects hundreds of thousands of people and animals worldwide.
-Avoiding raw dairy products and taking precautions when working with animals or in a laboratory can help prevent brucellosis.
+Brucellosis affects many people and animals around the world.
+Not eating or drinking raw dairy products helps prevent brucellosis.
+Being careful when working with animals, animal processing or in a laboratory can help prevent brucellosis.

 Symptoms

-Symptoms of brucellosis may show up anytime from a few days to a few months after you've been infected.
-Signs and symptoms are similar to those of the flu and include:
+Symptoms of brucellosis may show up anytime from a few days to a few months after infection.
+Symptoms are like those of the flu.
+They include:

 Brucellosis symptoms may disappear for weeks or months and then return.
-Some people have chronic brucellosis and experience symptoms for years, even after treatment.
-Long-term signs and symptoms may include:
+Some people have long-term, called chronic, brucellosis.
+They have symptoms for years, even after treatment.
+Long-term symptoms may include:

-• Inflammation of the inner lining of the heart chambers (endocarditis)
+• Swelling, called inflammation, of the inner lining of the heart chambers, called endocarditis.

-• Arthritis of joints where the spine and pelvis connect (sacroiliitis)
+• Arthritis of joints where the spine and pelvis connect, called sacroiliitis.

 When to see a doctor